 What is your organizing style personality type?

 What is an organizing style preference?
 Have you ever considered that you have natural behaviors that either help support an organized lifestyle, or can get in the way of staying organized?
-Do you ever wondered why certain people seem to be better able to get organized and maintain their organized spaces than others?
-How do your personality traits and habits come into account when getting organized?
+Do you ever wonder why some people find it easy to get and stay organized?
+How do your organizing personality traits and habits come into account when getting organized?
 Do you have any idea how your personality type affects how you organize?
 This article will help you understand more about your organizing style personality preferences and determine if your style is working for you or in your way of getting and staying organized in your spaces.

 Why Your Organizing Style Matters

 We all have natural behaviors regarding the use of space and how we organize our living and working spaces.
 Sometimes everything seems to work well for us, but tension can arise when we become out of control and blocked with clutter.
 Clutter blocks flow, and when it gets out of control, everyone knows!

 When this happens, it’s important to understand how to work with your natural organizing style preferences.
 If you don’t, you can get in your own way, impede your best intentions and delay organizing tasks which can lead you down a rabbit hole of clutter, disarray and chaos.

 Understanding what organizing techniques, behaviors and products work best for you, and what does not, impacts the overall quality of your life.

 Being disorganized can often be the result of situations that get out of hand.
 For instance, none of us expected to take on: